Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Discussion

-\paragraph{Applicability to Other Collectives and Topologies} While \name is designed primarily as an AllReduce algorithm for tori, the underlying communication pattern is not limited to these assumptions.
-Any collective primitive that relies on existing algorithms from Sec.~\ref{sec:algorithms} operating on multiport topologies can adopt \name's routing and data-partitioning paradigm for latency optimization.
-The same principles naturally extend to other regular topologies on which Recursive Doubling, Bruck or Swing are applicable.
+\paragraph{Applicability to Other Collectives and Topologies} While \textsc{Trivance} is designed primarily as an AllReduce algorithm for tori, the underlying communication pattern is not limited to these assumptions.
+Collective primitives that rely on existing algorithms from Section~\ref{sec:algorithms} operating on multiport topologies can adopt \textsc{Trivance}'s routing and data-partitioning paradigm for latency optimization. \textsc{Trivance} could also be mapped to Clos and hierarchical fabrics in which each node has multiple independent network paths.
+However, deriving the corresponding theoretical guarantees, routing strategy, and performance characteristics remains future work.

-\paragraph{Latency-Optimality in Multidimensional Tori} In multidimensional torus networks, it is theoretically possible to simultaneously utilize all available ports to complete in $\log_{2D+1}N$ steps.
-However, implementing such a pattern requires specific dimension sizes for optimal performance which deviate too much from standard networks of powers of twos.
-In practice, torus deployments reserve different dimensions for distinct communication patterns or workloads, limiting the availability of all $2D$ ports for a single collective operation.
+\paragraph{Latency-Optimality in Multidimensional Tori} In multidimensional torus networks, it is theoretically possible to simultaneously utilize all available ports to complete in $\log_{2D+1} n$ steps.
+However, implementing such a pattern requires highly specific dimension sizes for optimal performance and torus deployments typically reserve different dimensions for distinct communication patterns or workloads.